 Turquoise, Shells and Jewelry

 Incredible amounts of various turquoise, shells and stones have been found all over Chaco Canyon, with the majority coming from the great house of Pueblo Bonito.
 Much of the various jewelry decorated the few clusters of burials at Chaco Canyon and was placed intentionally in niches or areas within the kivas as offerings.
-It is also thought that the jewelry could have indicated social or spiritual importance and have been used in ritual.

 In describing the possible significance of the jewelry found in Chaco Canyon, Archaeologist Hannah Mattson writes that, “Turquoise and shell ornaments, in particular, appear to have been intimately linked with status and ritual in Chacoan society” and that “debris from their production represent the majority of objects contained within structured depositional contexts in Chaco Canyon, including dedicatory offerings in kivas of all sizes.
 In addition, they comprise a signiﬁcant portion of objects intentionally deposited in storage rooms as ritual retirements, along with other probable inalienable and ceremonially important items such as altar fragments, cylinder jars, shell trumpets, and wooden staffs of ofﬁce.”